-In the area of Entrepreneurship and Innovation, Wim is the module leader for New Venture Creation and Business Model Generation and leads the Business School's involvement in the IBM Universities Business Challenge.
-He also teaches the Developing a Shared Service Roadmap module on the Postgraduate Certificate in Collaborative Transformation.
+In the area of Entrepreneurship and Innovation, Wim is the module leader for New Venture Creation.
+He also teaches the Developing a Collaborative Transformation Roadmap module on the Postgraduate Certificate in Collaborative Transformation.

-Wim's subject expertise is in the areas of entrepreneurship, innovation, business development and strategy.
+Wim's subject expertise is in the areas of entrepreneurship, innovation, strategy, change management and collaborative working.

 Recent confernce presentations include: